IEEE Bionic Arm

 Onboarding Time Reduction

-EMG + Embedded Control
+FSM + Embedded Control

 Core Domain